Techtronis/NESTracker/README.md

 Now on Apple [Testflight](https://testflight.apple.com/join/wwep90dI)

 Apple rejected it for the app store but I will keep updating it for testflight.

-Will be turning open source in August 2024

 You can also download the IPA in the releases tab.

+Will be making NESTracker open source in August 2024.